-UAS defines a core curriculum as four years of English, social studies, math, and science, or four years of English and social studies, three years of math and science, and two years of an Alaska Native or foreign language.
+UAS recommends a core curriculum of four years of English, social studies, math, and science, or four years of English and social studies, three years of math and science, and two years of an Alaska Native or foreign language.

 Associate Degree or Certificate Programs

-- graduate from an accredited high school with a GPA of at least 2.00; or
+- Graduate from high school with a GPA of at least 2.00; or

-College Transcripts: If you have taken college classes outside of the University of Alaska system, have your previous college or university send an official copy of your transcript.
-You do not need to request transcripts from any University of Alaska campus (Anchorage, Fairbanks, Southeast, or other branch campuses), or resubmit transcripts you have submitted to another UA campus.
+If you have taken college classes outside of the University of Alaska system, have the college or university send an official copy of your transcript.

 11066 Auke Lake Way